The Last Horror Film: Release and partially lost film to restoration

 The completed film was first shown on October 9, 1982 at the Sitges Film Festival in Barcelona, Spain.
 It played in film festivals, where it won and received several nominations.

 The film was released theatrically in the United States, with Fanatic as its title, in July 1983.
 The film did not have a wide theatrical and was released on VHS.

 After its initial release much the film's gore was excised from the original negative, appearing mainly on VHS prints that chose to retain it.
 This made it a partially lost film.

 In May 2009, Troma Entertainment released it on DVD, patching back these scenes from a separate VHS source.
 For their 2015 Blu-ray release, heavy damage was noticed on the source they used.

-Rue Morgue magazine expressed interested in the director's original vision and gave themselves the mission to restore it.
+In 2023, distributor Severin Films used this print for a 4K Ultra HD Blu-ray release with the film fully restored with rediscovered film footage.
+Prior to this, Rue Morgue magazine expressed interested in the director's original vision and gave themselves the mission to restore it.
 They went on to ask various archivists and collectors to help with the research.
 Eventually, author Guillaume Le Disez located a 35 mm print of the original cut at La Cinémathèque Française in excellent condition.

-In 2023, distributor Severin Films used this print for a 4K Ultra HD Blu-ray release with the film fully restored with rediscovered film footage.